2sic/app-shortlinks/readme.md

 ### Style

 The app only uses bootstrap 4 classes.
-To adjust the style you can adjust the bootstrap classes, add a own stylesheet or add inline styles.
+To adjust the style you can adjust the bootstrap classes, add an own stylesheet or add inline styles.

 ## Screenshots

-TODO: Read more about it in the [App Catalog]()
+Read more about it in the [App Catalog](https://2sxc.org/en/apps/app/short-links-app-for-2sxc-v2)